 Our Commitment to Protect Personal Information

-For information about the Rick Hansen Institute’s privacy policies, please go to their website.
+For information about the Rick Hansen Institute’s privacy policies, please see their website.

 Definition of Personal Information